locborgtus/xcountry-roadtrip-2023/docs/README.md

 **The biggest problem with EV camping is identifying good locations.** Using PlugShare, we found free, public L2 chargers to camp overnight.
 However, the location quality is hit and miss.
 We’ve had good luck with parks and libraries.
 But some areas have poor public EV charging infrastructure (looking at you, Ottawa and Montana).
 With an overnight L2 charger, we would wake up with 70% - 100% charge running Camp Mode all night.
 By EV camping at a free public L2 charger, we saved $20 - $25 per day in charging costs and 30 minutes in visiting a charger.

 **We developed a ranking system using 20+ criteria to rate EV charging locations.** We browsed PlugShare and ranked the locations for EV camping.
-These criteria encompassed fundamental factors like charger functionality and good security, and extended to finer comfort amenities like trash cans, restrooms, and benches.
-The general conclusion: the EV charging infrastructure is mature enough to ensure drivers are not stranded, but there are still not enough chargers with basic amenities like convenient and clean restrooms to fulfill the basic road trip experience.
+These criteria include fundamental factors like charger functionality and good security, and extended to finer comfort amenities like trash cans, restrooms, and benches.
+The general conclusion: the EV charging infrastructure is mature enough to ensure drivers are not stranded, but there are still not enough chargers with basic amenities fulfill the basic road trip experience.

 | ![bucees supercharger](assets/images/bucees_supercharger.png) |
 |:--:|
 |For those familiar with [Buc-ee's](https://buc-ees.com), they rank in the middle in our 20+ criteria charger ranking system.|

-We are far away from a good EV camping infrastructure that provides a good experience.
+We are far away from an infrastructure that provides a EV camping good experience.
 I would gladly pay $10+ for a great EV camp location, and would pay even more for food, supplies, and other amenities if available.
 It is more fun and better value proposition than a typical hotel stay.

 ## Travel: not just about the driving, but seeing the country in a different way